Session 0 - Module B: Advanced Pattern Theory¶

 Consensus building synthesizes the refined solutions into a final solution that benefits from collective intelligence.
 The return includes metrics about solution diversity and consensus strength, providing insight into the swarm's problem-solving effectiveness.

-📝 Multiple Choice Test - Module B¶
+📝 Multiple Choice Test - Session 0¶

 Test your understanding of advanced pattern theory and implementation strategies: